PromptQuorumPromptQuorum

 With PromptQuorum, you can:

-• Run key steps in parallel across models (such as GPT-4o, Claude 4.6 Sonnet, and Gemini 2.5 Pro) to compare how each handles extraction, planning, or generation.
+• Run key steps in parallel across models (such as GPT-4o, Claude Opus 4.7, and Gemini 3.1 Pro) to compare how each handles extraction, planning, or generation.

 • Save each step as a template so that chains are easy to rebuild, modify, or share with your team.